 Leadership, evaluation and organisational development (LEAD)

-Leadership, evaluation and organisational development (LEAD) studies and evaluates leadership, team and organisational development in health care.
+Leadership, evaluation and organisational development (LEAD) research group studies and evaluates leadership, team and organisational development in health care.

 The LEAD research group study how health care in different hierarchical levels is being managed and lead.
 We also conduct research on and evaluate national investments and efforts, and local development and improvement programs.
 All research is being performed in close collaboration with the health care actors.